casangi/casadocs/docs/tasks/task_getantposalma.rst

 the only one that is used.
 That response will be written and no additional hosts will be queried.

-The format of the returned file is a two element list encoded in json.
-The first element is a stringfied dictionary that contains antenna names as keys, with each value being a three element list of x, y, and z coordinates in ITRF.
-The second element is a dictionary containing various (possibly helpful) metadata that were used when the task was run.
+The format of the returned file is a two element dictionary encoded in json.
+The two keys of this dictionary are "data" and "metadata".
+The value associated with the "data" key is a dictionary that contains antenna names as keys, with each value being a three element list of x, y, and z ITRF coordinates.
+The value associated with the "metadata" key is a dictionary containing various, possibly useful metadata that describe the task and/or were used when the task was run.
 The following code may be used to load these data structures into python variables.

     ::

         import ast, json
         ...
         with open("outfile.json", "r") as f:
-            antpos_str, md_dict = json.load(f)
+            res_dict = json.load(f)
-            antpos_dict = ast.literal_eval(antpos_str)
+            antpos_dict = res_dict["data"]
+            metadata_dict = res_dict["metadata"]

+The metadata dictionary will include a "product_code" key which will have the value "antposalma" to indicate the type of data product contained in the file.

 .. _Examples: